Sarah McAllister Photography

 Before WAI's transformation

-“I’d like to create a space for contemplation, engagement, play, and discovery.
+According to Karol, “I’d like to create a space for contemplation, engagement, play, and discovery.
 I consider these sculptures experimental objects that add to public infrastructure and create an inviting and unconventional experience with art.
 The gravity of these steel works projects a calm confidence that offers the viewers certainty, and the sculptures invite viewers to inhabit public space together.
 The sculptures, like their location, propose no barrier to entry, and can be interacted with according to the viewer’s discretion.
-Emphasizing bold, fun colors, the work invites viewer engagement with interactive features such as places to jump through, sit, and move around.”
+The work invites viewer engagement with interactive features such as places to jump through, sit, and move around.”

 Karol was the most meritorious applicant WAI had for our juried competition in 2022.
 He is a sculptor based in Brooklyn, NY, and he has a great deal of experience in creating large-scale public works.
 In 2017, Karol was contracted to create three monumental sculptures at a civic scale for two NYC Parks.
 In 2018 and 2019, two of these large-scale sculptures were recycled into two series of multiple smaller interactive works, Fields Jax and ReSearches.
 Karol’s newest public work is “Approach”, a piece for the New York Governor Mario M. Cuomo Bridge made from reclaimed material from the current and previous bridges.
 These large-scale public projects have prepared Karol to take on commissions of all sizes as he enjoys the many elements of creating site-specific works.